 Exams: The midterm and final exams will be composed of multiple choice and short answer questions.
-The multiple choice questions will have at least four options, some of which may be "all of the above" or "none of the above".
+The multiple choice questions will have five options, some of which may be "all of the above" or "none of the above".
 For the short answer questions, you may be required to diagram a biological phenomenon, perform a calculation, write several sentences to explain a concept, or any combination of the aforementioned.
 Points for short answer questions are allocated based on importance; for this reason, a question worth five points will not necessarily require you to list five things.
 As noted above, emphasis is not placed on memorizing the names of proteins, receptors, genes, etc., but instead on understanding how things work.
 The goal is to know why a concept is important and demonstrate your ability to interact with the concept by applying it in novel ways to solve problems.
+Please note that a mark of A or A+ is not granted based on effort alone, you must demonstrate you have mastered the course material.

-Opportunities: If you are even vaguely thinking about applying to a PhD program in neuroscience or to medical school, I strongly recommend that you find an opportunity to receive research experience in one of our neuroscience labs at UTSC.
-Research training is one of the most important educational tasks we accomplish here, and few undergraduates avail themselves of the opportunity.
-Why is extensive research experience critical?
+Opportunities: If you are even vaguely thinking about applying to a PhD program in neuroscience, I strongly recommend that you find an opportunity to receive research experience in one of our neuroscience labs at UTSC.
+Research training is one of the most important educational tasks we accomplish here.
+Why is extensive lab research experience critical?
 It is important to both assess your own interests in the field and to enhance the competitiveness of your applications to graduate and medical programs.
 Feel free to come to my office hours to get advice on all aspects of research experience and on graduate school, medical programs, and life sciences careers in general.